VR-25/acc/README.md

 // idle_apps (ia) #
 // Default: Null
 //
-// This is a list of comma or space separated patterns matching Android package names.
+// This is a list of comma or space-separated patterns matching Android package names.
 // When a matched app is running in the foreground, idle mode is enabled.
 // e.g., idleApps=(maps navig somegame) or idleApps=(maps,navig,somegame) or mixed